 3. Where to seek help

-If you have problems managing stress or are experiencing symptoms of burnout such as depressed mood and anxiety, you can call the National Care Hotline at 1800-202-6868.
-Professional volunteers will offer you emotional support and direct you to appropriate resources for further help if necessary.
+If you have problems managing stress or are experiencing symptoms of burnout such as depressed mood and anxiety, visit I Need Support Now for support helplines.

 You can also consult a general practitioner who will be able to assess, manage, and if necessary, direct you to appropriate sources of help such as community-based counselling services or mental health professionals.